puneet4840/DevOps-/5 - Kubernetes (CKAD)/7 - Taints and Tolerations, Node Affinity.md

     - ```requiredDuringSchedulingIgnoredDuringExecution``` means the pod must be scheduled on a node that matches this requirement.
 If no node with ```disktype=ssd``` is available, the pod will not be scheduled.

     - ```matchExpressions``` defines the conditions, where the key is ```disktype```, the operator is ```In```, and the values array contains ssd.
 This combination specifies that the pod should only be scheduled on nodes with the label ```disktype=ssd```.

+### Types of Node Affinity

+In Kubernetes, there are two main types of node affinity:

+  - ```requiredDuringSchedulingIgnoredDuringExecution```: This is a hard rule.
+The pod will only be scheduled on nodes that meet the criteria.
+If there are no matching nodes, the pod will remain unscheduled until one becomes available.

+  - ```preferredDuringSchedulingIgnoredDuringExecution```: This is a soft rule.
+The pod prefers to be scheduled on nodes that meet the criteria, but if there aren’t any, it will be scheduled on another node.
+This is useful when you’d like the pod to run on specific nodes if possible, but it’s not essential.

+### Why Use Node Affinity?

+  Node affinity provides more flexibility and control over workload distribution compared to the older nodeSelector feature, which allowed pods to specify nodes by label but only with hard rules.
+Node affinity’s combination of required and preferred rules gives you options to define strict requirements or softer preferences.

+  - **Optimization**: Helps ensure the pod runs on nodes with the right resources (like SSDs for databases).
+  - **Flexibility**: You can set rules to make sure workloads end up on the right nodes without affecting other workloads in the cluster.